osmanyce/spa_heroes/README.md

 ## Deployment server

-Run `ng serve` for a dev server.
+In another terminal run the command `ng serve` for a dev server.

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build